rust-lang/book/second-edition/src/ch01-01-installation.md

-## Installation
+# Installation

 The first step to using Rust is to install it.
 You’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.

 We’ll be showing off a number of commands using a terminal, and those lines all start with `$`.
 You don’t need to type in the `$` character; they are there to indicate the start of each command.
 You’ll see many tutorials and examples around the web that follow this convention: `$` for commands run as a regular user, and `#` for commands you should be running as an administrator.
 Lines that don’t start with `$` are typically showing the output of the previous command.
+Additionally, PowerShell specific examples will use `>` rather than `$`.

-### Installing on Linux or Mac
+## Installing on Linux or Mac

 If you’re on Linux or a Mac, all you need to do is open a terminal and type
 this: